WillAdams/gcodepreview/README.md

  ![OpenSCAD Cut Joinery Module](https://raw.githubusercontent.com/WillAdams/gcodepreview/main/openscad_cutjoinery.png?raw=true)

- Updated to make use of Python in OpenSCAD:
+ Updated to make use of Python in OpenSCAD:[^rapcad]

+ [^rapcad:] Previous versions had used RapCAD, so as to take advantage of the writeln command, which has since been re-written in Python.

  https://pythonscad.org/ (previously this was http://www.guenther-sohler.net/openscad/ )

- (previous versions had used RapCAD, so as to take advantage of the writeln command, which has since been re-written in Python)

  A BlockSCAD file for the initial version of the main modules is available at: